 Special Collections materials are cataloged and searchable through various catalogs and databases (HUID/PIN login may be required to view certain materials).
 Information on our collections is available here.

-Manuscript and archival collections have a finding aid, or collection inventory, that provides more detailed information about individual items in a collection.
+Manuscript and archival collections have a finding aid, or collection inventory, that provides more detailed information about the organization and contents of a collection.
 Collections vary in size from one volume to hundreds of boxes and finding aids helps researchers narrow down the portions of the collection that are relevant to their project.

-Finding aids not yet available through OASIS can be sent electronically to researchers upon request.
+Many collections not yet available in HOLLIS for Archival Discovery have inventories that can be sent electronically to researchers upon request.

 Special Collections holds a rich collection of photographs, prints, engravings, trade cards and other images.
 A growing number (but not all) of these visual images have been digitized for online searching through HOLLIS Images, Harvard Library's dedicated image catalog (A HU PIN is required to view some full size images).